Best NVMe SSD Enclosure product boxes Best NVMe SSD Enclosure product boxes

-Almost regardless of the SSD used, any USB 3.2 Gen 2 M.2 enclosure should be able to use all of its 10 Gbps bandwidth.
-The exception would be if you use a SATA SSD in the M.2 form factor, which would of course be limited by its internal 6 Gbps interface.
-Although some enclosures support these drives, they are quite rare and most will probably be equipped with at least a PCI-Express 3.0 (Gen3) SSD.
+And almost regardless of the M.2 SSD used, any such enclosure should utilize all of its 10 Gbps bandwidth.
+The sole exception is if you use a SATA SSD in the M.2 form factor, which would be limited by its internal 6 Gbps interface.
+Although some enclosures support M.2 SATA drives, the drives themselves are rare, so most enclosure candidates are on PCI-Express 3.0 (Gen3) or better.

 Product